 I created this 3-part series artwork with the simple message - PUT THE KNIFE DOWN.

-It has a shock element to it, but I created it by imagining myself in the mindset of a raging young person walking around with a knife in their pocket looking at every other young person as ‘fair game’ to get what they want – money, drugs, material things and respect.
+It has a shock element to it, but I created it by imagining myself in the mindset of a raging young person walking around with a knife in their pocket looking at every other young person as ‘fair game’ to get what they want - drugs, money and respect.

 I'd like you to look at these images and imagine the same.
 Imagine you're having to face them and speak to them, what would you say to a young person with a dark and troubled mind like this?